Fields, No. 5 Ohio St run away from Huskers in opener, 52-17

-COLUMBUS, Ohio (AP) — Justin Fields completed 20 of 21 passes for two touchdowns and ran for another, Master Teague III rushed for a pair of scores and Ohio State rolled over Nebraska 52-17 Saturday on the opening day of the Big Ten’s pandemic-delayed season.
+COLUMBUS, Ohio (AP) — Justin Fields completed 20 of 21 passes for two touchdowns and ran for another, Master Teague III rushed for a pair of scores and No. 5 Ohio State rolled over Nebraska 52-17 Saturday in the Big Ten teams’ pandemic-delayed opener.

 Fields, a Heisman Trophy finalist last season, completed his first 12 passes and threw for 276 yards.
 He ran for another 52 — including a stunning 17-yard third-quarter touchdown scramble around the left side that saw him spin past a defender into the end zone.